IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 *Outflows type* represents the interval when the energy extracted from the storage needs to be satisfied.
 The *storage cycle* is the minimum between the inventory assessment period and the outflows period.
 It can be one time step, one day, and one week.
-The ESS inventory level at the end of a larger storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly/monthly storage is fixed at the end of the year.
+The ESS inventory level at the end of a larger storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly/monthly storage is fixed at the end of the year, only if the initial inventory lies between the storage limits.

-The initial storage of the ESSs is also fixed at the beginning and end of each stage.
+The initial storage of the ESSs is also fixed at the beginning and end of each stage, only if the initial inventory lies between the storage limits.
 For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
 (end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) > 0 is considered a non-renewable unit.
 If the unit has no operation cost and its maximum storage = 0,